 It typically takes about three to six (3-6) months for your body to integrate the dental implant into the jawbone.
 Once this is complete, we can place your permanent dental crown, if you received a healing abutment or temporary crown.

-If your implant was concealed under the gum tissue, you will now receive a healing abutment to help contour gum tissue.
+If we concealed your implant under the gum tissue, you will now receive a healing abutment to help contour gum tissue.
 After four to six (4-6) weeks, you can get your permanent crown.

-Once the permanent crown is placed, the only thing left is dental implant maintenance.
+Once we place the permanent crown, the only thing left is dental implant maintenance.

 If you have questions about the dental implant process, please contact Rice Dentistry in Irvine today for an appointment with an Orange County implant dentist who can explain it in detail and give you a better idea about how the process will go for you.